 Nevertheless, the sexual urge is not an attraction to the physical or psychological qualities of the opposite sex in the abstract.
 Pope John Paul II emphasizes that these attributes only exist in a concrete human person.
-For example, no man is attracted to "blonde" or "brunette"in the abstract.
+For example, no man is attracted to "blonde"or "brunette"in the abstract.
 Rather, he is attracted to a woman a particular person who may have blonde or brunette hair.
-A woman is not primarily attracted to "masculinity" as a theoretical concept, but she may be very attracted to a particular man who exhibits certain traditionally masculine traits, such as courage, decisiveness, strength, and chivalry.
+A woman is not primarily attracted to "masculinity"as a theoretical concept, but she may be very attracted to a particular man who exhibits certain traditionally masculine traits, such as courage, decisiveness, strength, and chivalry.

 The Pope emphasizes this point to show how the sexual urge ultimately is directed toward a human person.
 Therefore, the sexual urge is not bad in itself.
-In fact, since it is meant to orient us toward another person, the sexual urge can provide a framework for authentic love to develop.
+In fact, same time consents to serve someone else's egoism, because this can provide the opportunity for such gratification and just as long as it does so"(p.
+39).